arqtrad/archlit/article.md

 aware of the burgeoning European debate on Gothic architecture by the late eighteenth century.
 See [@botelho:2010historiografia, 117].

 [^4]: [@leal:2000etnografias, 30].
+Though Braga uses a Comtean division
-Against what is perhaps an overuse of the term "positivistic" in recent historiographic studies, it is worth noting Braga himself claims Vico as his first theoretical framework.
+between "static" and "dynamic" factors in his writing, it is worth noting he also claims Vico as his first theoretical framework.
 [@braga:1867historia, vi].

+[^5]: @braga:1870historia, 52--53.
+Later on, he changes his mind and describes the Mozarabic race as the remnants of old Iberian peoples.
+-@braga:1909historia1, 38.

+[^6]: As is the case of the architectural modernist canon, the literary modernist canon is to a great degree a crony, self-appointed, and self-congratulatory business, as explained by @kothe:2004canone.